 We begin with a manic defense of over-compensation

-Living with a mental disorder like depression, stress, or addiction is a grim existence.
+Living with a mental health disorder like depression, stress, or addiction is a grim existence.
 A common time for us to desperately seek out help is after having suffered a nasty collapse of some sort.
-We are propelled out of that dismal low into a manic defense of rigorous over-compensation of positives.
-There’s no way on God’s Earth that we want to go back to living and feeling like that, and we are going to do everything in our power to make sure we don’t.
+We are propelled out of that dismal low into a manic defense of rigorous over-compensation of positive actions.
+There’s no way on God’s Earth that we want to go back to living and feeling like that, and so we do everything in our power to make sure we don’t.

 I myself have a history of this recovery pattern.
-Of bouncing along rock-bottom for months, until some catastrophe of self-awareness happens, and then I am catalysed into gotta-do-everything-to-get-better.
-Extreme focus, extreme motivation, extreme discipline.
-I become the Recovery Poster Child, who receives the oohs, ahhs, and back-pats from therapists, doctors, and fellow support group members for how well I am doing.
+I bounce along the rock-bottom for months, until hit by a lightning strike of self-awareness – which catalyzes me into gotta-do-everything-to-get-better.
+I have extreme focus, extreme motivation, extreme discipline.
+I become the Recovery Poster Child.
+I receive the oohs, ahhs, and back-pats from therapists, doctors, and fellow support group members for how well I am doing.

-It is trues that you won’t recover if you do the same things, in the same way, with the same people – as you did when your mental disorder was winning the battle for your soul.
-No, you can’t recover if you keep the same old lifestyle and habits.
+It is trues that you won’t recover if you keep doing the same things – in the same way, with the same people – as you did when your mental health disorder was winning the battle for your soul.
+No, you can’t recover if you keep the same previous lifestyle and habits.
 But equally you won’t recover if you tip too far the other way.
-It has to be sustainable.

-The answer we get to the above question “Can I look into the future, and see myself continuing like this?” has to be Yes.
+Recovery has to be sustainable the answer we get to the earlier question “Can I look into the future, and see myself continuing like this?” has to be Yes.

 We are aiming for a balance where you can lightly manage your recovery, so that you have plenty of room to enjoy your happy healthy life.

 What we are trying to avoid is applying the same desperation to recovery, that we applied to the flailing mess of our depressed/addicted/stressed life.
-Swapping all-consuming misery for an equally all-consuming obsessive recovery is a problem if there is no room left for anything else (i.e. a life).
+Swapping all-consuming misery for an equally all-consuming obsessive recovery is a problem, if you leave no room for anything else (i.e. a life).

 However, let me add a caveat